AGuyNamedDJ/Personal-Website/README.md

                     - Description: Renders the website's footer for consistent layout and content.

             -- FetchForHomePage.js :A component responsible for fetching data required for the homepage, enhancing performance and data loading efficiency.
+                1. **Imports**:
+                    - Description: General imports for the page, including React, Navbar, Footer, and necessary hooks from react-router-dom.
+                2. **Content**:
+                    - Description: Renders the content of the homepage or nested child components using <Outlet /> as a placeholder for specific route rendering.

             -- Footer.js :A reusable component that renders the website's footer, providing consistent layout and content across pages.
+                1. **Imports**:
+                    - Description: This section contains general imports for the component, including React and Link from react-router-dom.
+                2. **Footer Columns**:
+                    - Description: This section contains multiple columns of footer links, each providing information and navigation to different sections of the website, such as ventures, employer-related information, creatives content, support, and social media links.
+                3. **Footer Bottom**:
+                    - Description: This section displays the bottom part of the footer, which contains links for copyright notice, privacy & legal, terms of use, and site map.

             -- Navbar.js :A reusable component that renders the website's navigation bar, allowing easy navigation between different sections and pages.
+                1. **Imports**:
+                    - Description: This section contains general imports for the component, including React and Link from react-router-dom.
+                2. **Navbar**:
+                    - Description: The Navbar component renders the website's navigation bar.
+It provides links to various sections and pages of the website, such as the homepage, about page, projects page, ventures page, credentials page, and contact page.

             -- Template.js :A template page that serves as a starting point to quickly create new webpages with common elements and structure.